 - 1. There shall be in the College a Bursar, a Senior Tutor, a Dean of Chapel, a Dean, a Praelector, and as many Tutors and Lecturers and other Officers as the Council may from time to time determine by Regulations. - 2.
-The duties, responsibilities and powers of College Officers shall be as set out in Regulations. - 3.
-Any Officers to whom this Statute applies shall be appointed by the Council on the nomination of the Head of House.
+The duties, responsibilities and powers of College Officers shall be as set out in Regulations.

+- 3. Any Officers to whom this Statute applies shall be appointed by the Council on the nomination of the Head of House.
 The tenure of an Officer shall be fixed by the Council at the time of appointment or reappointment, provided that the period so determined shall not exceed five years on each occasion. - 4.
-A College Officer shall cease to hold their office and the office shall become vacant upon any of the following:

-- (a) retirement or resignation by the Officer; - (b) expiry, without renewal, of the period of election to the office; - (c) no longer holding a Governing Body Fellowship. - 5.
+A College Officer shall cease to hold their office and the office shall become vacant upon any of the following: - (a) retirement or resignation by the Officer; - (b)expiry, without renewal, of the period of election to the office; - (b)- - (c) no longer holding a Governing Body Fellowship, -unless an extension to that office beyond the College Retirement Age is applied for and granted under the College's retirement policy, as set out in Regulations. - 5.
 The emoluments of College Officers appointed under this Statute shall be such as the Remuneration Committee shall determine from time to time. - 6.
 If an Officer to whom this Statute applies is granted leave of absence, the Council may appoint another person to act in his or her place for the duration of the leave of absence.
 The person so appointed shall have all the powers of the Officer for whom he or she is acting.